33Modules2Roles15Plugins2Dependencies

 pip install -r requirements.txt

-Making the rhbk zip archive available to the playbook working directory, and setting rhbk_offline_install
+Making the rhbk zip archive available to the playbook working directory, and setting rhbk_offline_install to true, allows to skip

 the download tasks.
 The local path for the archive does match the downloaded archive path, so that it is also used as a cache when multiple hosts are provisioned in a cluster.